Jafar (Aladdin): Appearances

+Films

 Aladdin

 In the 1992 adaptation of Aladdin, where he is voiced by Jonathan Freeman, Jafar is the grand vizier of Agrabah, the Sultan's most trusted advisor.
 He is also an evil and sinister sorcerer who strongly dislikes being second best.
 Jafar secretly plots to obtain the Genie's magical oil lamp and rule Agrabah.
 Early in the film, Aladdin is imprisoned in the palace dungeons, as arranged by Jafar due to his influence over the guards.
-He lies to Princess Jasmine claiming Aladdin has already been executed while he pretends to be shocked that he had mistakenly believed that Aladdin abducted her.
-Jafar (disguised as a fellow prisoner) approaches Aladdin, striking a deal with him.
+When Princess Jasmine angrily confronts him over the incident, Jafar lies to her, pretending to have believed that Aladdin abducted her and saying that he was already executed.
+That night Jafar (disguised as a fellow prisoner) approaches Aladdin, striking a deal with him.
 In exchange for Aladdin's help in retrieving the lamp from the Cave of Wonders, Jafar reveals an escape route from the prison and promises him a reward if he succeeds, it is soon revealed that the reward is death.
 When the plan fails, Aladdin and the lamp are lost.
 The Sultan later scolds Jafar for supposedly executing an innocent life behind his back without consulting him, in which Jafar pretends to regret his actions and promises not to do it again.
 When his pet parrot Iago suggests an alternative plan, Jafar decides to use the hypnotic powers of his cobra-headed staff to manipulate the Sultan into mandating a marriage between himself and Jasmine.
 This plan also instigates Jafar's limerence towards Jasmine and thus he genuinely wants to have her as his bride.
 However, he is impeded by Aladdin, who had discovered the Genie and used his first wish to become a Prince.
-Seeing “Prince Ali” as a potential threat to his plans and a rival for Jasmines’s hand in marriage, he plots to dispose of him.
+Seeing “Prince Ali” as a potential threat to his plans and a rival for Jasmine's hand in marriage, he plots to dispose of him.
 After a second attempt by Jafar on his life, Aladdin (with the help of the Genie and his second wish) survives and then exposes Jafar's plot against the Sultan; however, Jafar learns that Aladdin possesses the lamp before making his escape.